muhammedkokten/todo-react/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-# AlphineJs Exercise
+# React and Typescript Exercise

-This To Do app has been made to practice with Alpine.Js and Tailwind CSS.
+This To Do app has been made to practice with React and Typescript.
+Also, I used Tailwind CSS in this app.

 ## Screenshots